DAVID GRUBER, PhD

 EXECUTIVE DIRECTOR, CONNECTICUT HUMANITIES; ADJUNCT PROFESSOR OF ANTHROPOLOGY, UNIVERSITY OF CONNECTICUT; VISITING ASSISTANT PROFESSOR OF ANTHROPOLOGY, CONNECTICUT COLLEGE

-Mancini has been instrumental in carrying out the Mystic Aquarium Point Lay and Mashantucket Educational and Cultural Exchange program.
-For the past three years, he has coordinated the involvement of the Mashantucket tribe with this program.
+Mancini has been instrumental in carrying out the Mystic Aquarium Point Lay and Mashantucket Educational and Cultural Exchange program and coordinating programs with local tribes.
 He has taken three trips to Point Lay, Alaska, as a chaperone for the Mashantucket students and has lent his expertise in anthropology to all aspects of the program.

 FOUNDER, MARSHALL INNOVATION